 Eventually, THPRD will add a community garden, sheltered picnic seating, play areas, and more at the site, which is located at 10139 SW 175th Ave.

 The park includes an all-season area, as well as separate fenced areas for large and small dogs.
-[Note: Large dog area is closed for winter on 11/1].
+[Note: Large dog area closes for winter on 11/1].
 Amenities include an agility area, with jump walls and weave poles.
 A paw wash and pet drinking fountain also is provided.

 PCC Rock Creek

-The park will be partitioned into a small dog paddock, a winter paddock with wood chips for use during the wet season, and a large, sloped area.
-Only the winter paddock will open initially (Sept.
-9), with the remaining areas accessible once grass matures.
+The park includes a small dog paddock, a winter paddock with wood chips for use during the wet season, and a large, sloped area.
+Only the winter paddock is open year-round, with the remaining areas available spring to fall.

-The site will include benches, a water fountain, a concrete entry and a chain link fence.
+The site includes benches, a water fountain, a concrete entry and a chain link fence.

 To review a listing of other great THPRD parks where you can walk your dogs, click here.
 Dog waste disposal bags can be found on the rules and regulations posts at most THPRD parks.
 To review the policies for dogs in parks, click here.
 For more information on THPRD dog parks, contact Lisa Novak at email@example.com.